-The mop-headed Komondor, also known as the Hungarian sheepdog, is a powerful guardian and beloved pet best suited for the experienced dog owner.
+The mop-headed Komondor, also known as the Hungarian sheepdog, is a powerful guardian and beloved pet best suited for experienced dog owners.
 Their temperament is calm and quiet until they sense danger and spring into action, fiercely guarding their home and loved ones.

 When they find their match, the intelligent Komondor makes a top-notch furry friend.